CrowdStrike/terraform-provider-crowdstrike/docs/resources/user_group.md

 ### Optional

 - `description` (String) A description for the user group.
-- `user_uuids` (Set of String) A set of user UUIDs that are members of this user group.
+- `user_ids` (Set of String) A set of user UUIDs that are members of this user group.
 Maximum 500 members allowed.

 ### Read-Only